 I coach from a spiritually and emotionally intelligent perspective, embracing tried and tested coaching, training and mentoring approaches.
 These emanate from a knowledge and wisdom base that spans both Eastern and Western Psychology and embraces ancient teachings and universal truths in a modern context.
-My main influences are leaders in the psychospiritual arena, such as Eckhart Tolle, Sri Aurobindo, John Welwood, Ken Wilber, Marshall Rosenburg, Thich Nhat Hahn, Pema Chodron and Joanna Macy.
+My main influences are leaders in the psychospiritual arena, such as Eckhart Tolle, Sri Aurobindo, John Welwood, Ken Wilber, Marshall Rosenburg, Thich Nhat Hahn, Pema Chodron, Byron Katie and Joanna Macy.

 My coaching business is the fourth small business that I have run.
 In addition to this I have had experience of running a medium sized company jointly with my ex husband and I have worked for two major international corporations in industrial sales, marketing, and training functions.
 My experience in the education and training of others and in facilitating their personal and professional development spans 20 years.
-It also includes voluntary work for a family support group, a children’s rights organisation and a Transition Town initiative.
+It also includes voluntary work for a family support group, a children’s rights organisation and Transition Town initiatives.

-For us, it all started in 1998 with the children being unhappy and stressed in school.
+For me, it all started in 1998 with my children being unhappy and stressed in school.
 I felt that their educational needs were not being met and decided to quit my job and sell my business in order to home educate them.
 That reduced our income to the point where we could no longer afford to pay the mortgage.
 Coincidentally, my husband’s job had changed slightly in nature which meant that he was free to spend some of his time working from home.